Consider the self window concept.

 How does God's knowledge of your "dark" area affect your approach to God?

-Consider those occasions in the Early Church when the followers of Jesus shared their possessions in Acts 4.32, "All the believers were one in heart and mind.
+Consider those occasions in the Early Church when the followers of Jesus shared their possessions for example in Acts 4.32, "All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had."
-What lessons could be learned from these stories concerning one's openness to God?
+What lessons can be learned from these stories concerning one's openness to God?